voxpupuli/voxpupuli.github.io/_posts/2019-01-07-code-of-the-week.md

 <img alt="8bit vox" src="{{ site.url }}{{ site.baseurl }}/static/images/puppetboard-logo.jpg"/>

-Another collaborator, [Sebastian Rakel](https://github.com/sebastianrakel), was so kind to seperate the image from the background (he kind of patched it - this pun is required to qualify this for the `Code of the Week` series):
+Another collaborator, [Sebastian Rakel](https://github.com/sebastianrakel), was so kind to separate the image from the background (he kind of patched it - this pun is required to qualify this for the `Code of the Week` series):

 <img alt="8bit vox" src="{{ site.url }}{{ site.baseurl }}/static/images/puppetboard-logo-seperated.png"/>